Convolutional Deep Kernel Machines: Experimental results - further metrics

 Test accuracies for the choice of likelihood function were given in the main text (Table~\ref{tab:variants}).
 We give the train accuracies in Table~\ref{tab:likelihood_further}.
 Since we are modifying the likelihood function, it does not make sense to compare the log-likelihoods between these methods.

-We tested two different likelihood functions: The Gaussian likelihood and the categorical likelihood with softmax probabilities.
-The categorical likelihood was estimated via Monte-Carlo, whilst the Gaussian likelihood permits a closed-form objective function.
+We tested two different likelihood functions: the Gaussian likelihood and the categorical likelihood with softmax probabilities.
+We estimated both the categorical likelihood and Gaussian likelihood via Monte-Carlo, though the Gaussian likelihood does permit a closed-form objective function.
 Details of both likelihood functions can be found in Appendix \ref{sec:app:likelihood}.
-For the Monte-Carlo approximation, we used 100 samples from the top layer features.
+For the Monte-Carlo approximation, we used 1000 samples from the top layer features.

 As expected for classification, the categorical likelihoods performed better than the Gaussian likelihood.
 In the case of CIFAR-100, which has 100 classes compared to CIFAR-10 and MNIST which have 10 classes, the Gaussian likelihood resulted in catastrophically bad training performance, which then carried over into test performance.